-Connect the provided USB-A-to-USB-C cable (or any other such cable) to a USB power source.
-Unlike typical USB-A jacks, the USB-A connector of the provided cable is reversible.
-It may take a little more force to fully insert on the USB-A side.
-The device will not work with a USB-C-to-USB-C connection unless a USB-C-to-USB-A adapter is also used.
+Connect the provided USB-A-to-USB-C cable to a USB power source, such as a USB power supply or power bank.
+If your Elmyra 2 has the plastic case, the device will not work with a USB-C-to-USB-C connection unless a USB-C-to-USB-A adapter is also used.
+Bamboo case Elmyra 2 works with any kind of USB-C cable.
 If you have previously removed the module unit from its case, make sure the internal power cable is once again correctly inserted into the white XH connector on the back of the board.